IvandeMurard/fb-agent-mvp/README.md

 | Passive data consumption | Active dialogue & continuous learning |
 | Feedback is an extra step | Feedback is a natural reply |

-**The goal:** An agent that feels like a knowledgeable colleague who messages you with tomorrow's forecast, learns from your corrections, and gets smarter over time.
+**The goal:** An agent that feels like a knowledgeable colleague who messages you with tomorrow's forecast, learns from your corrections, and gets smarter over time, learning from your context.

 ---